noahlago/UFund/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Team Fore
 * Team members
-  * MEMBER1
+  * Jack McCarthy
-  * MEMBER2
+  * Noah Lago
-  * MEMBER3
+  * Swapnil Acharjee
-  * MEMBER4
+  * Michael Passucci

 ## Executive Summary

-This is a summary of the project.
+> The goal of this project is to create an online U-Fund Manager where a company's Needs are stored and users can fund those needs.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most